Wondering how tracking accounts work in YNAB? Read or watch below to find out!

 Before we go any further down this rabbit hole, let me warn you: adding tracking accounts to your budget will add more work for you to do (and, again, they’re completely unnecessary!).

 Still here?
 Oh, you are a personal finance nerd.
 We’d get along, I’m sure.
-OK, so to stay on top of your tracking accounts, you can use direct import (just like you do with your budget accounts).
-But the best way to manage them is to pick a cadence that makes sense to you, and update the balance manually with an adjustment transaction.
+OK, so to stay on top of your tracking accounts, is to pick a cadence that makes sense to you, and update the balance manually with an adjustment transaction.

 I like to update my tracking accounts on a monthly basis.
 Some people do it less than that.
 So, for example, if you update your mortgage tracking account on a monthly basis, you’d record an adjustment transaction in the tracking account register to show the difference in the mortgage balance—likely an outflow in the amount of your monthly mortgage payment, like this: